tevelee/Eval/README.md

 ​
 ### [Template language](Examples/TemplateExample)

-I was able to creae a full-blown template language, completely, using this framework and nothing else.
+I was able to create a full-blown template language, completely, using this framework and nothing else.
 It's almost like a competitor of the one I mentioned ([Twig](https://github.com/twigphp/Twig)).
 This is the most advanced example of them all!

 I created a standard library with all the possible operators you can imagine.
 With helpers, each operator is a small, one-liner addition.
-Added the important data types, such as arrays, strings, numbers, booelans, dates, etc., and a few functions, to be more awesome.
+Added the important data types, such as arrays, strings, numbers, booleans, dates, etc., and a few functions, to be more awesome.

-Together, it makes a nice addition to my model-object generation project, and **REALLY useful for server-side Swift developement as well**!
+Together, it makes an excellent addition to my model-object generation project, and **REALLY useful for server-side Swift development as well**!

 ### [Attributed string parser](tbd)

-I created another small example, parsing attribtued strings from simple expressions using XML style tags, such as bold, italic, underlined, colored, etc.
+I created another small example, parsing attribtuted strings from simple expressions using XML style tags, such as bold, italic, underlined, colored, etc.

-With really just a few operators, this solution is able to deliver attributed strings from basic APIs, which otherwise would be hard to manage.
+With just a few operators, this solution can deliver attributed strings from basic APIs, which otherwise would be hard to manage.

 My connected project is an iOS application, using the Spotify [HUB framework](https://github.com/spotify/HubFramework), in which I can now provide rich strings with my view-models and parse them from the JSON string results.